jamesmontemagno/MediaPlugin/nuget/readme.txt

 				android:resource="@xml/file_paths"></meta-data>
 </provider>

-YOUR_APP_PACKAGE_NAME must be set to your app package name!

 2.)
 Add a new folder called xml into your Resources folder and add a new XML file called `file_paths.xml`

 Add the following code: